csbg/BioinformaticsPracticals1/Script_UNIX.md

 ```

 #### Exercises
 Create a folder called "day2" in your home.
-Next place the following files into the folder "day5", using pipes:
+Next place the following files into the folder "day2", using pipes:
 - Store the number of lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lineNumber.txt".
 - Write the first 15 lines of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines1.txt".
 - Write the 31th to 35th line of Homo_sapiens.GRCh38.cds.all.fa.gz into the file "lines2.txt".
-- Store the size of Homo_sapiens.GRCh38.cds.all.fa.gz in Mb into the file "size.txt".
+- Store the size of Homo_sapiens.GRCh38.cds.all.fa.gz in Megabytes into the file "size.txt".

 # Patterns and regular expressions